Getting real about how common marketing and sales strategies contribute to a larger problem.

 - How many hours per week will I need to commit to this training and being in front of my computer?
 And am I 'really' willing to do that? #BeHonest

-- Would it serve me better to invest in one-on-one sessions so I can receive personalised guidance and accountability, and therefore be more likely to actually achieve my goals?
+- Would it serve me better to invest in one-on-one sessions so I can receive personalised support and accountability to actually achieve my goals?

 I'd love to get a conversation going about this topic so please share your thoughts below.